Get your next remote job on LaraJobs.

 php artisan ui react

-Installing Laravel UI with authentication
+Installing laravel/ui with authentication features

-Installing the authentication part of Laravel UI is completely optional.
+Installing the authentication part of laravel/ui is completely optional.
 If you want to use it, you can install it using the --auth flag:

 php artisan ui bootstrap --auth